-When I started the project I tried to find a brief introduction to the Composer for someone who is experienced in developing with Siebel Tools, but was unable to find one.
-This blog is meant to fill in that void.
-It will show you how to login to the Composer, create a workspace, do some changes, unit test these changes, and then merge these changes back into the main workspace for every user to use.
+When I started the project, I tried to find a brief introduction to the Composer for someone who is experienced in developing with Siebel Tools, but was unable to find one.
+This blog is meant to fill in that void by showing you how to login to the Composer, create a workspace, do some changes, unit test these changes, and then merge these changes back into the main workspace for every user to use.
 Note that there is no SRF.

 The first point to mention is that there is a separate object manager for the composer.
 Other than the URL you will know that you are logging into the Composer by the “Siebel Web Tools” under the Login button.

 After you login you will notice a user interface very reminiscent of Siebel Tools.
 Notice that the + button and the trashcan are greyed out.
 That is because by default when you first login, you are logged in to the main line workspace.

 Click on the box icon to the right workspace (in this case labelled Main).
 This takes you to the Workspace view.